Feedback

 • If the house is not detached the total height cannot be more than 3.5 metres higher than the next highest building that the house is attached to, adjoins, or is in the same row as.

-• The additional storeys must not exceed 3 metres in height or the height of any existing storey in the principal part of the house (measured internally from floor to ceiling)
+• The additional storeys must have an internal floor-to-ceiling height of no more than 3 metres, and no greater than the internal height of any existing storey within the principal part of the house.

 What materials can be used?